Don Cherry: Removal from Hockey Night in Canada

 On November 9, 2019, during Coach's Corner, Cherry complained that Canadian immigrants benefit from the sacrifices of veterans and do not wear remembrance poppies.
 He said, "You people that come here ... you love our way of life, you love our milk and honey, at least you can pay a couple bucks for a poppy or something like that ...
 These guys paid for your way of life that you enjoy in Canada, these guys paid the biggest price."
 These comments were widely condemned as being racist.
 The distributor of those poppies in Canada, The Royal Canadian Legion, officially denounced those statements saying, "Mr. Cherry's personal opinion was hurtful, divisive and in no way condoned by the Legion."
-Sportsnet apologized for the remarks, stating that his comments were discriminatory and offensive, and that they "do not represent our values and what we stand for as a network."
-His co-host, Ron MacLean, also apologized via Twitter, expressing regret for his actions and for allowing Cherry to make the comments.
-The NHL subsequently released a statement on Cherry's comments saying "the comments made last night were offensive and contrary to the values we believe in."
+Sportsnet apologized, stating the remarks were discriminatory, offensive, and "do not represent our values and what we stand for".
+Co-host Ron MacLean apologized via Twitter for allowing Cherry to make the comments.
+The NHL released a statement saying "the comments made last night were offensive and contrary to the values we believe in".
 Cherry later told the Toronto Sun that he would not apologize for his comments, stating, "I have had my say."

-On November 10, MacLean appeared on air for the first time following the incident and opened Rogers Hometown Hockey's broadcast with an apology: "Don Cherry made remarks which were hurtful, discriminatory, which were flat out wrong.
-We at Sportsnet have apologized.
-It certainly doesn't stand for what Sportsnet or Rogers represents.
-We know diversity is the strength of the country.
-We see it in travels with our show (Hometown Hockey) and with Hockey Night in Canada.
-I owe you an apology, too: that's the big thing I want to emphasize.
-I sat there, did not catch it, did not respond."

 The Canadian Broadcast Standards Council (CBSC) stated that its internal systems had been overloaded by a high number of complaints.
 Two days later, on November 11, Sportsnet president Bart Yabsley announced that Cherry had been fired: "Following further discussions with Don Cherry after Saturday night's broadcast, it has been decided it is the right time for him to immediately step down."
 Speaking to the Toronto Sun, Cherry commented, "I know what I said and I meant it.
 Everybody in Canada should wear a poppy to honour our fallen soldiers ...
 I would have liked to continue doing Coach's Corner.
 The problem is if I have to watch everything I say, it isn't Coach's Corner."
 He later said that if he had to do it again, he would have said "everybody".

 On November 16, 2019, MacLean addressed and reflected on the incident during Hockey Night in Canada, the first without Cherry, also announcing the end of Coach's Corner.